-Leading up to next week's Masters, we were curious to get inside the mind of a Masters-winning caddie and, luckily, Jonathan was more than happy to give our Hole19 community the benefit of his experience.
+Back in 2018, we were lucky enough to pick the brains of a Masters-winning caddie and, luckily, Jonathan was more than happy to give our Hole19 community the benefit of his experience.

 Check out his back nine notes which are brought to life perfectly using the Augusta National course map on the Hole19 app.

 Hole10 (Camellia)Yardage: 495 yards, Par 4

 This is the start of probably the most famous back 9 in golf and the first 3 of those are quite the test.

 The tee shot is severely downhill and sharply right to left.
 The way I think we should play this hole is to play to the corner then we don’t have to try and do anything clever trying to get it around the trees.

 For the second we want to lay up around 30 short of the green this will leave us with a simple pitch up the green which allows us to get to any pin.

 The whole green slopes from back right to front left so if we can leave ourselves under the hole we can try and start off and make a putt for par.
 Making 5 here isn’t going to be the end of the world.

 Probably one of the best looking tee shots on the course, but equally one of the toughest.
 Once we get our tee shot away, we need to assess what club we are going to go in with and whether we can carry the two knuckles guarding the front of the green.
 If we can, then I think we need to be playing just right of the green again setting up a chance to make an up and down for par.